tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 specific NRP that supports the Slice-Flow Aggregate to ensure the proper forwarding treatment dictated in the NRP Policy is applied (refer to
 {{SliceDefinition}} below).
-In this case, a Flow Aggregate Selector (FAS) MUST be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.
+In this case, a Flow Aggregate Selector (FAS) must be carried in each packet to identify the Slice-Flow Aggregate that it belongs to.

-The ingress node of an NRP domain MAY also add an FAS to each Slice-Flow Aggregate packet.
-The transit nodes within an NRP domain MAY use the FAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
-The CS MAY be used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same Slice-Flow Aggregate.
+The ingress node of an NRP domain may also add an FAS to each Slice-Flow Aggregate packet.
+The transit nodes within an NRP domain can use the FAS to associate packets with a Slice-Flow Aggregate and to determine the Network Resource Partition Per Hop Behavior (NRP-PHB) that is applied to the packet (refer to {{SlicePHB}} for further details).
+The CS is used to apply a Diffserv PHB on to the packet to allow differentiation of traffic treatment within the same Slice-Flow Aggregate.